Physical Therapy Student Handbook

 XV.
 Student Complaint Procedures

-If you have a complaint about a course or a professor, and have not reached a satisfactory resolution, you should next speak to Dr. Friel, the PT Chair.
+If you have a complaint about a course or a professor, and have not reached a satisfactory resolution, you should next speak to the Interim PT Chair.
 A detailed explanation of the complaint will be required in writing prior to the meeting.
 When submitted, you should provide supporting documentation as indicated relating to the matter.
 If the issue remains unresolved after review and decision by the Chair or his/her designee, you would then make an appointment with Dr. Fields, the Dean of the School of Health Professions.
 His office is located in the Riland Building, 3rd floor.
-If you have a complaint regarding the performance or actions of the Chair, Dr. Friel, you may direct those concerns to the Dean.
+If you have a complaint regarding the performance or actions of the Chair, you may direct those concerns to the Dean.

 XVI.
 NYIT Gender-Based Misconduct Policy